Estelope/template-repo/README.md

 * requires internet connection to load
 * simply click the link to view live installment on GH pages or
-* Navigate to top level of directory
-* open index.html in compatible web browser
+ * Clone the repository to your local machine.
 * below is the link for cloning the repo and instructions
 * repo:
-* Clone the repository to your local machine.
-* Run npm install to install all dependencies.
+* Run "npm install" to install all dependencies.
-* Run npm run build to build the project.
+* Run "npm run build" to build the project.
+* test the project "npm run test"
-* open index.html in compatible web browser
+* open index.html in compatible web browser with "npm run start"

 ## Known Bugs